cpldcpu/BitNetMCU/docs/documentation_2026.md

 | Muon on all eligible matrices | 2 | 99.38 ± 0.03% | 0.0135 |
 | Muon on FC matrices only | 1 | 99.38% | 0.0120 |

-The CNN comparison shows no improvement from Muon, possibly since the fc layer in this model is not capacity-limited, or due to 2 bit quantization in the largest fc layer, which i found to have a strongly regularizting effect1.
-Since I focused on the FC models here, I did not explore Muon on CNNs further.
+The CNN comparison shows no improvement from Muon, possibly since the fc layer in this model is not capacity-limited, or due to 2-bit quantization in the largest fc layer, which I found to have a strong regularizing effect.

 ## Activation quantization

-So far, I had not focussed on training with quantized activations.
-Using a 32 bit accumulator and 8 bit activations provided ample headroom to deal with the quantization error of activations and the shiftnorm rescaling.
-Typically a slight mismatch between integer and floating point inference was observed, but it did not affect overall accuracy.
+So far, I had not focused on training with quantized activations.
+Using a 32-bit accumulator and 8-bit activations provided ample headroom to deal with the quantization error of activations and the subsequent layers.

 [Kimstik suggested](https://github.com/cpldcpu/BitNetMCU/issues/2) some interesting approaches to parallelize MACs and there is also the option of using tables.
 All of these need bounded activations.
-So its worth looking into low bit activations as well.

 ### Table based multiplication, 4 bit activations and weights

-Assuming we have 4 bit activations and also 4 bit weights (W4A4), we can precompute a table of all 16x16 multiplication results and simply perform a table lookup instead of a multiplication.
-On RV32EC (CH32V003) this is a bit faster than bit wise multiplication.
+Assuming we have 4-bit activations and also 4-bit weights (W4A4), we can precompute a table of all 16×16 multiplication results and simply perform a table lookup instead of a multiplication.
+On RV32EC, this can be implemented very efficiently:

 ```c
 for(int i=0; i<8; i++)